amitdevd/my-portfolio/README.md

 # my-portfolio
-Its about my work and all and average portfolio
+Its about my work and I am a Front-End Developer working with Angular, React, HTML, CSS, Tailwind, Bootstrap, and TypeScript